- Harvard Health Blog - http://www.health.harvard.edu/blog -

 “People who are sensitive to gluten may feel better, but a larger portion will derive no significant benefit from the practice.
 They’ll simply waste their money, because these products are expensive,” says Dr. Leffler, who is also an assistant professor of medicine at Harvard Medical School.

 People with celiac disease can’t tolerate gluten, not even small amounts.
 Just 50 milligrams of the protein—about the amount in one small crouton—is enough to cause trouble.
-In people with celiac disease, gluten in the bloodstream triggers an immune response that damages the lining of the small intestine.
+In people with celiac disease, gluten triggers an immune response that damages the lining of the small intestine.
 This can interfere with the absorption of nutrients from food, cause a host of symptoms, and lead to other problems like osteoporosis, infertility, nerve damage, and seizures.

 A related condition called gluten sensitivity or non-celiac gluten sensitivity can generate symptoms similar to celiac disease but without the intestinal damage.

 Not long ago, celiac disease was diagnosed by a process of elimination.
 Today it can be identified with a blood test for the presence of antibodies against a protein called tissue transglutaminase.
 A biopsy of the intestine confirms the diagnosis.

 Avoiding gluten means more than giving up traditional breads, cereals, pasta, pizza, and beer.
 Gluten also lurks in many other products, including frozen vegetables in sauces, soy sauce, some foods made with “natural flavorings,” vitamin and mineral supplements, some medications, and even toothpaste.
 This makes following a gluten-free diet extremely challenging.